yast/yast-rake/README.md

 Update the latest part of version in spec file.

 ## test:unit
-Runs all rspec tests ending with \_spec.rb or \_test.rb.
+Runs all RSpec tests ending with \_spec.rb or \_test.rb.

 ## run[client]
 Runs client with paths leading to git.
-Usefull to testing module without installation.
+Useful to testing module without installation.

 ## console
-Runs ruby console with paths leading to git and Yast environment.
+Runs ruby console with paths leading to git and YaST environment.

 ## pot
 Collect translatable strings and create `*.pot` files.